-This PDS is dated 30 September 2022 and is issued by Trilogy Funds Management Limited ABN 59 080 383 679, in its capacity as Responsible Entity (Trilogy Funds or the Responsible Entity).
+This PDS is dated 11 April 2022 and is issued by Trilogy Funds Management Limited ABN 59 080 383 679, in its capacity as Responsible Entity (Trilogy Funds or the Responsible Entity).
 Trilogy Funds takes responsibility for this PDS.
 This PDS contains some general investment advice.
 It does not take into account your individual objectives, financial situation or needs.
 You should take these and your personal circumstances into account when considering whether the information contained in this PDS is appropriate for you.
-It is important that you read the PDS and the Target Market Determination (TMD) for the Trust before investing in the Ordinary Units of the Trust.
+It is important that you read the PDS and the Target Market Determination (TMD) for the Trust before investing.
 You should also seek your own financial advice from a licensed adviser before investing.